Chapter 2

 The Evolving Role of Design

-In the early days of open source, the focus was primarily on functionality.
-Developers were more concerned with creating powerful software that could perform complex tasks, often at the expense of user-friendliness.
+In the early days of open source C1, the focus was primarily on functionality.
+Developers were more concerned with creating powerful software that could perform complex tasks, often with little emphasis on user-friendliness.
 The result was software that, while impressive in its capabilities, could be challenging for the average user to navigate and use effectively.

-However, the landscape has shifted dramatically in recent years.
 Today, design plays a crucial role in the success and adoption of open source projects.
-The open source community has recognized that even the most powerful software is of limited use if people find it difficult or frustrating to use.
-As a result, there's been a growing emphasis on creating intuitive, visually appealing interfaces and smooth user experiences.
+The community has recognized that even the most powerful software is of limited use if people find it difficult or frustrating to use.
+There is now a growing emphasis on creating intuitive, visually appealing interfaces and smooth user experiences.

-This shift has opened up exciting opportunities for designers to make significant contributions to open source projects.
-Your skills as a designer are now more valuable than ever in the open source world, and you have the power to shape how millions of people interact with technology.
+This shift has opened up exciting opportunities for designers to make significant contributions.
+Your skills are now more valuable than ever, and you have the power to shape how millions of people interact with technology.

 Types of Design Contributions